rmehmood786/unsupervised-exploration/README.md

 - **Makefile** with common tasks; `pyproject.toml` for packaging; **MIT license**.

 >
-  (The codebase supports more methods out of the box.)
+  (The codebase supports many unsupervised methods to try and play.)

 ## Quickstart
 ```bash